gareth-j/sabas/README.md

 # sabas
-A small ISO to USB writer for creating bootable USB drives
+A small ISO to USB writer for creating bootable USB drives on Linux

 ### Usage
 ```